pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-pdm-does-not-implement-pep-582.md

 ---
 title: "PDM does not implement PEP 582, at the time of writing"
 tags: ["Python Packaging", "PDM", "PEP 582", "Quick Ones"]
+modified: 2023-01-30T22:12:00-07:00
 ---

+Note: I've updated this to reflect _how_ this happened, on recommendation from PDM's author.

 PDM [claims to implement PEP 582](https://github.com/pdm-project/pdm/tree/c0974672a17be965ddcb0e191d35df08ad0c4b6e#highlights-of-features).
 However, if you look at what it implements, it is [something completely different](https://github.com/pdm-project/pdm/blob/c0974672a17be965ddcb0e191d35df08ad0c4b6e/src/pdm/pep582/sitecustomize.py#L11) from [the standard](https://peps.python.org/pep-0582/#example).